The Employee Experience: 8 Moments That Matter

 In addition to surveying, it’s also important for managers and teams to celebrate anniversaries.
 Anniversary recognitions can be personalized if the employee has been asked on a previous survey, such as an onboarding survey, how they would like to be recognized.
 Tailoring recognition to the individual employee is helpful in making the employee feel seen and valued.

-Return-to-work surveys are likely to be important for many organizations in the context of the COVID-19 pandemic.
-As employees who have been working remotely return to the physical workplace, transition surveys give them a way to be heard and may help to allay employee anxiety.
+Return-to-work surveys are becoming even more important in the context of the COVID-19 pandemic.
+As employees who have been working remotely return to the physical workplace, transition surveys give them a way to be heard and may even help to allay employee anxiety.
 These surveys offer employees the opportunity to express their concerns; open-ended questions can provide specific feedback and ideas about needed improvements and where things are not going well.

-Organizational change surveys monitor employees’ perceptions about major organizational changes such as mergers and acquisitions, new leadership, or other big changes affecting the entire organization—including external events like the COVID-19 pandemic.
-If changes impact only a small portion of the organization such as a specific job family or department, targeted pulse surveys provide a great way to assess relevant perceptions from the people impacted the most.
+- Organizational change surveys monitor employees’ perceptions about major company-wide changes such as mergers and acquisitions, new leadership, or other big shifts affecting the entire organization—including external events like the COVID-19 pandemic.
+If changes impact only a small portion of the organization, such as a specific job family or department, targeted pulse surveys provide a great way to assess relevant perceptions from the people impacted the most.

-Measuring the employee experience with surveys provides the data for constructing an employee experience framework—imagining the ideal experience, and then taking the steps needed to make it a reality.
+Measuring the employee experience with surveys and other listening channels provides the data for constructing an employee experience framework—imagining the ideal experience, and then taking the steps needed to make it a reality.

-Frequently taking the pulse of employee sentiment via census, pulse, and lifecycle surveys will identify the barriers that stand in the way of employees fully engaging with the organization and their work; removing these barriers to engagement is ultimately how to improve the employee experience.
-Our view is that engagement is not something that can be “driven” into employees; rather, it is something employees seek out.
-In the absence of barriers, employees drive their own engagement.
-The organization’s role is to identify and remove barriers; this in and of itself translates into an improved employee experience.
-In addition, asking for employee feedback on a regular basis engages employees in a continuous dialogue with the organization—crucial for supporting the culture of continuous improvement that supports a positive employee experience.
+Frequently taking the pulse of employee sentiment via census, pulse, lifecycle, 360/180, and crowdsourced surveys helps identify the barriers that stand in the way of employees anticipating a successful future for themselves within their job and with the organization; removing these barriers to engagement is ultimately how to improve the employee experience.
+In addition, asking for employee feedback on a regular basis engages employees in a continuous dialogue with the organization — crucial for supporting the culture of continuous improvement that supports a positive employee experience.

 This is long-term work.
 Culture and the employee experience are inextricably intertwined; if the organization has not in the past emphasized the employee experience, the culture will need to be re-oriented, and cultural shifts take time to become normalized.
 Organizations engaging in the work of improving the employee experience should expect it to be an ongoing project.
 Rome wasn’t built in a day, and neither is a good employee experience.
 It will take time to address each individual barrier to engagement, and even after the culture shifts, there will always be room for more improvement.

 Building engagement requires caring about the things that matter most to your employees, asking how they feel about these important topics and moments, and taking targeted action to improve the employee experience.
-Paired with surveys tailored to your company’s strategic goals, the Perceptyx platform delivers rich insight into your employees’ perceptions and opinions about important events in their lives.
+Paired with surveys tailored to your company’s strategic goals, the Perceptyx platform delivers rich insight into your employees’ perceptions, and even allows for analysis and integration of perceptions across multiple channels and survey types to identify trends and even predict future impacts based on data.
+(For example, analyzing onboarding survey results, in combination with annual census and engagement data, to identify employee groups or job roles at high risk for attrition based on their favorability scores.)

 Contact Perceptyx today and see how we can help you gain the insights you need to improve the employee experience and attain your strategic goals.